 How should I approach making recommendations for awards?

-- The outcomes from the PRDP reviews that have been undertaken with staff can also be used to inform your decisions on potential recommendations (and can also provide a basis for the evidence required in the submissions).
+- The outcomes from the PRDP process that have been undertaken with staff can also be used to inform your decisions on potential recommendations (and can also provide a basis for the evidence required in the submissions).
 These as well as other conversations and feedback sessions with employees can be considered as part of the overall review of an employee’s achievement.

 - Pay benchmarking is a comparison between the employee's salary and the midpoint (median) and/or upper quartile of their grade.
 This can help with decision-making because you may decide to award a higher pay increase to someone who is sitting in the lower end of the pay scale and restrict increases for those who are nearer the top.
 You can also use this information to evaluate where employees are against the internal market.